Pirate FlagPirates and PrivateersPirate Flag

 The first topic explored is “Who Would Want to be a Pirate?”
 After this short introductory question, there follows a question-answer format with a boxed highlight.
 This arrangement is followed throughout subsequent pages, which cover each topic in two-page spreads of color illustrations, blank spaces, and succinct paragraphs pertaining to the explored subject.

-Maps introduce each region were piracy blossomed.
+Maps introduce each region were piracy blossoms.
 The highlights denote such things as treasure, attacks, battles, haunts, ghost towns, and shipwrecks.
-The first map focuses on the Mediterranean, since this is the region where pirates first began their attacks.
+The first map focuses on the Mediterranean, since this is the region where pirates first begin their attacks.
 Within the topic readers learn about Barbary corsairs, life as a galley slave, and the switch from privateering to piracy.
 Subsequent regions explore the Caribbean, the Indian Ocean, and Asian waters.
 Each includes a special focus page on a specific pirate: the Barbarossa brothers, Blackbeard, Mary Read and Anne Bonny, Bartholomew Roberts, and Zheng Shi.
 The subject matter for each region essentially covers who, what, when, where, and how.
 Also discussed are universal topics such as ships, punishments, and life at sea and stopovers on land.

-American readers might not understand one of the subheadings under “Who Would Want to be a Pirate?”
+American readers may not understand one of the subheadings under “Who Would Want to be a Pirate?”
 “Pirate Porkies” is British slang for fat lies (or myths) about pirates, such as walking the plank.
 The only drawbacks in an otherwise entertaining, but realistic, romp through history are the small font size and dark colored words on dark pictures.
 This will be a problem for children fascinated by pirates, but who have sight challenges.
 More than once I resorted to using a magnifying glass with a light to read the text, and I have good eyesight.
-There are a few questionable statements, but only a true pirate aficionado would recognize these missteps and they do not detract from the overall introductory nature to pirate history.
+There are a few questionable statements, but only a true pirate aficionado will recognize these missteps and they do not detract from this overall introductory nature to pirate history.

-*One additional note: This is the paperback edition of Pirates: Dead Men’s Tales (2018), so those who have read that book won’t find anything new in this volume.
+Those who have read that book won’t find anything new in this volume.

 Home